Merzasphor/MWSE/docs/source/lua/type/tes3container.rst

     The amount of weight that the container can hold.

 `cloneCount`_ (`number`_)
+    Read-only.
 The number of clones that exist of this actor.

 `deleted`_ (`boolean`_)
     The deleted state of the object.